CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowInfo.md

 HasWorkflowWorkerTaskCount returns a boolean if a field has been set.

-### GetVar0Profile
+### GetVar0SwitchProfile

-`func (o *WorkflowWorkflowInfo) GetVar0Profile() ChassisProfileRelationship`
+`func (o *WorkflowWorkflowInfo) GetVar0SwitchProfile() FabricSwitchProfileRelationship`

-GetVar0Profile returns the Var0Profile field if non-nil, zero value otherwise.
+GetVar0SwitchProfile returns the Var0SwitchProfile field if non-nil, zero value otherwise.

-### GetVar0ProfileOk
+### GetVar0SwitchProfileOk

-`func (o *WorkflowWorkflowInfo) GetVar0ProfileOk() (*ChassisProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfo) GetVar0SwitchProfileOk() (*FabricSwitchProfileRelationship, bool)`

-GetVar0ProfileOk returns a tuple with the Var0Profile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar0SwitchProfileOk returns a tuple with the Var0SwitchProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar0Profile
+### SetVar0SwitchProfile

-`func (o *WorkflowWorkflowInfo) SetVar0Profile(v ChassisProfileRelationship)`
+`func (o *WorkflowWorkflowInfo) SetVar0SwitchProfile(v FabricSwitchProfileRelationship)`

-SetVar0Profile sets Var0Profile field to given value.
+SetVar0SwitchProfile sets Var0SwitchProfile field to given value.

-### HasVar0Profile
+### HasVar0SwitchProfile

-`func (o *WorkflowWorkflowInfo) HasVar0Profile() bool`
+`func (o *WorkflowWorkflowInfo) HasVar0SwitchProfile() bool`

-HasVar0Profile returns a boolean if a field has been set.
+HasVar0SwitchProfile returns a boolean if a field has been set.

-### GetVar1ClusterProfile
+### GetVar1RollbackWorkflow

-`func (o *WorkflowWorkflowInfo) GetVar1ClusterProfile() HyperflexClusterProfileRelationship`
+`func (o *WorkflowWorkflowInfo) GetVar1RollbackWorkflow() WorkflowRollbackWorkflowRelationship`

-GetVar1ClusterProfile returns the Var1ClusterProfile field if non-nil, zero value otherwise.
+GetVar1RollbackWorkflow returns the Var1RollbackWorkflow field if non-nil, zero value otherwise.

-### GetVar1ClusterProfileOk
+### GetVar1RollbackWorkflowOk

-`func (o *WorkflowWorkflowInfo) GetVar1ClusterProfileOk() (*HyperflexClusterProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfo) GetVar1RollbackWorkflowOk() (*WorkflowRollbackWorkflowRelationship, bool)`

-GetVar1ClusterProfileOk returns a tuple with the Var1ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar1RollbackWorkflowOk returns a tuple with the Var1RollbackWorkflow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar1ClusterProfile
+### SetVar1RollbackWorkflow

-`func (o *WorkflowWorkflowInfo) SetVar1ClusterProfile(v HyperflexClusterProfileRelationship)`
+`func (o *WorkflowWorkflowInfo) SetVar1RollbackWorkflow(v WorkflowRollbackWorkflowRelationship)`

-SetVar1ClusterProfile sets Var1ClusterProfile field to given value.
+SetVar1RollbackWorkflow sets Var1RollbackWorkflow field to given value.

-### HasVar1ClusterProfile
+### HasVar1RollbackWorkflow

-`func (o *WorkflowWorkflowInfo) HasVar1ClusterProfile() bool`
+`func (o *WorkflowWorkflowInfo) HasVar1RollbackWorkflow() bool`

-HasVar1ClusterProfile returns a boolean if a field has been set.
+HasVar1RollbackWorkflow returns a boolean if a field has been set.

-### GetVar2RollbackWorkflow
+### GetVar2Profile

-`func (o *WorkflowWorkflowInfo) GetVar2RollbackWorkflow() WorkflowRollbackWorkflowRelationship`
+`func (o *WorkflowWorkflowInfo) GetVar2Profile() ChassisProfileRelationship`

-GetVar2RollbackWorkflow returns the Var2RollbackWorkflow field if non-nil, zero value otherwise.
+GetVar2Profile returns the Var2Profile field if non-nil, zero value otherwise.

-### GetVar2RollbackWorkflowOk
+### GetVar2ProfileOk

-`func (o *WorkflowWorkflowInfo) GetVar2RollbackWorkflowOk() (*WorkflowRollbackWorkflowRelationship, bool)`
+`func (o *WorkflowWorkflowInfo) GetVar2ProfileOk() (*ChassisProfileRelationship, bool)`

-GetVar2RollbackWorkflowOk returns a tuple with the Var2RollbackWorkflow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar2ProfileOk returns a tuple with the Var2Profile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar2RollbackWorkflow
+### SetVar2Profile

-`func (o *WorkflowWorkflowInfo) SetVar2RollbackWorkflow(v WorkflowRollbackWorkflowRelationship)`
+`func (o *WorkflowWorkflowInfo) SetVar2Profile(v ChassisProfileRelationship)`

-SetVar2RollbackWorkflow sets Var2RollbackWorkflow field to given value.
+SetVar2Profile sets Var2Profile field to given value.

-### HasVar2RollbackWorkflow
+### HasVar2Profile

-`func (o *WorkflowWorkflowInfo) HasVar2RollbackWorkflow() bool`
+`func (o *WorkflowWorkflowInfo) HasVar2Profile() bool`

-HasVar2RollbackWorkflow returns a boolean if a field has been set.
+HasVar2Profile returns a boolean if a field has been set.

-### GetVar3SwitchProfile
+### GetVar3ClusterProfile

-`func (o *WorkflowWorkflowInfo) GetVar3SwitchProfile() FabricSwitchProfileRelationship`
+`func (o *WorkflowWorkflowInfo) GetVar3ClusterProfile() HyperflexClusterProfileRelationship`

-GetVar3SwitchProfile returns the Var3SwitchProfile field if non-nil, zero value otherwise.
+GetVar3ClusterProfile returns the Var3ClusterProfile field if non-nil, zero value otherwise.

-### GetVar3SwitchProfileOk
+### GetVar3ClusterProfileOk

-`func (o *WorkflowWorkflowInfo) GetVar3SwitchProfileOk() (*FabricSwitchProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfo) GetVar3ClusterProfileOk() (*HyperflexClusterProfileRelationship, bool)`

-GetVar3SwitchProfileOk returns a tuple with the Var3SwitchProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar3ClusterProfileOk returns a tuple with the Var3ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar3SwitchProfile
+### SetVar3ClusterProfile

-`func (o *WorkflowWorkflowInfo) SetVar3SwitchProfile(v FabricSwitchProfileRelationship)`
+`func (o *WorkflowWorkflowInfo) SetVar3ClusterProfile(v HyperflexClusterProfileRelationship)`

-SetVar3SwitchProfile sets Var3SwitchProfile field to given value.
+SetVar3ClusterProfile sets Var3ClusterProfile field to given value.

-### HasVar3SwitchProfile
+### HasVar3ClusterProfile

-`func (o *WorkflowWorkflowInfo) HasVar3SwitchProfile() bool`
+`func (o *WorkflowWorkflowInfo) HasVar3ClusterProfile() bool`

-HasVar3SwitchProfile returns a boolean if a field has been set.
+HasVar3ClusterProfile returns a boolean if a field has been set.

 ### GetAccount